 Slurm scheduler

-Resource directives are used to specify how a job behaves and the resources to be allocated.
-Directives can be used to define resources such as cores memory, and time needed.
-But they can also be used to set job options such as email alerts, job dependencies, and more.
+Slurm directives are used to specify the resources a job needs, such as cores, memory, and execution time.
+The can also be used to control how a job behaves, with options such as email alerts, job dependencies, and more.

 The most common directives are: